 The opening of Burtonwood in 1974 was regarded as a rare but significant business error from Forte.
 Soon afterwards they cancelled plans to build Chigwell, and they had told government representatives that they wouldn't be taking on any more contracts unless the rent arrangements were reconsidered.

-In 1976, they changed the name used by their services to Motor Chef.
-Some of the branding was very similar to Forte's Little Chef, as if the motorway sites were the bigger brother of the restaurants.
+In 1976, they changed the name used by their service areas to Motor Chef.
+Some of the branding was very similar to Trust House's Little Chef, as if the motorway sites were the bigger brother of the restaurants.
 Motor Chef banned football coaches, as hooligans were becoming a problem in service areas.